Say Goodbye in the Comfort of Home

 In her spare time Dr. McClure is an avid outdoor enthusiast.
 She enjoys backpacking, kayaking, rock climbing, horseback riding and scuba diving.

-Serving the Southern Missouri area.
+Serving the Serving Southwest Missouri Area.

 Why In Home Euthanasia?